 Wednesday, April 26, 2017

-Solutions that share out all benefits equally among all go nowhere.
-As these are of no interest to solution profiteers
+Solutions that share out all benefits equally among all are the best, but sadly these are of no interest to solution profiteers

 Such ideas have been proposed but why do they not get sufficient social traction?